-Yann Robiou du Pont is a research fellow in IDDRI's climate team.
+Yann Robiou du Pont was a research fellow in IDDRI's climate team.
 His work focuses on enhancing the ambition of countries' climate pledges (NDCs) under the UNFCCC, informed by long-term strategies.

 Yann obtained his thesis "Climate justice: can we agree to disagree?
 Operationalising competing equity principles to mitigate global warming" from the Climate and Energy College at the University of Melbourne, in collaboration with PIK in Germany.